 The impact of dog sports and just life in general can have effects on your dogs' physical health so in July 2013 Melanie decided to become a Certified Canine Massage Therapist.
 She graduated from Equissage in March 2014 and is a member of the International Association of Animal Massage Therapists.
 She started her business Hankerin' Fur Massage in February 2014.
 Her business has now grown to accommodate more than massage as her education continues.

-In January 2012, Melanie met Heather A. Logan of Cloverfield Animal Behavioural Services and in April 2014 began the Cloverfield Specialist Trainer program.
-She has completed her Level 1 Animal Training & Behaviour.
-She is also nearly complete Level 2 Animal Training and is specializing in canine behaviour.
+In January 2012, Melanie met Heather A. Logan of Cloverfield Animal Behavioural Services and in December 2014 completed the Cloverfield Specialist Trainer program.
 Melanie is always updating her education and keeping current on the science of animal behaviour and training techniques so she can offer you, the client, the most up to date and scientifically proven information.

-Melanie is the current President of Maritime Specialty Service Dog Society (MSSDS), a program created to rescue dogs from shelters, train them as service dogs and pair them with people in need.
-All the dogs are trained by students and graduates through the Cloverfield Specialist Trainer Program.
-She teaches the Cloverfield Specialist Trainer Program and is a Head Trainer for MSSDS.
+Melanie is the current President and Head Trainer of Maritime Specialty Service Dog Society (MSSDS), a program created to rescue dogs from shelters, train them as service dogs and pair them with people in need.

 Melanie is an Instructor at Dalhousie Agricultural Campus teaching a 12 week course called Positive Animal Training: The Science of Applied Behaviour Analysis through Extended Learning.